My experience in using both the Canon and Nikon systems

 It seems that whenever I post here about using either Canon or Nikon gear, or when I’m seen with either, that some people are surprised that I’m using the other brand.

 Just to mess with everyone, here is a snap of me carrying a Nikon D4 and a Canon 1Dx, each with a 70-200mm f/2.8 lens.
-I look like kinda gung-ho there.
-I certainly do look happy with all those toys … appropriately enough, in front of Toys’R'Us in Times Square.
+If I look a little gung-ho there, I most certainly do look happy with all those toys … appropriately enough, in front of Toys’R’Us in Times Square.
 The gleeful smile is mostly because I still have the same enthusiasm and love of the gear as when I first fell in love with a camera, way way back.
 I love the Art, but I also love the toys.

 I know there’s a lot of curiosity about this topic – whether I shoot with Nikon or Canon.
 Or why I would have both systems.
 Most people who follow the Tangents blog, will know that I (predominantly) shoot with Nikon.
 There are specific reasons for that, and that’s the topic of this rambling blog post …

 It’s a topic I have skirted around, and only answered in a few blog comments.
 I specifically tried to keep this topic a low-key one on this blog over the years:

 - The majority of the techniques discussed in the articles on the Tangents blog – specifically as far as lighting is concerned – is equipment agnostic.
 This is important.
 If you can use a speedlight to light your subject, then pretty much *any* speedlight of the same spec can do the job.
 Similarly, I’ll happily use either the Canon 70-200mm f/2.8 IS II or the Nikon 70-200mm f/2.8 VR II.
 (I own both.)
 So for the most part, the specific brand isn’t all that important.